Must Visit Places in Bangkok | The Ultimate Bangkok List for First-Timers

 At night, it becomes a bustling spot for backpackers to grab a drink.
 Even if you aren’t into the party scene, it really is a must-see when coming to Bangkok.
 There are people everywhere, music blaring, neon lights, and vendors selling cooked bugs and food oddities to travelers.

-Keep in mind when coming, it will be packed — hold onto your stuff tight and expect to be asked to enter every bar you walk past.
+Keep in mind when coming, it will be packed.
+To be honest, I’ve kind of out run my Khao San Road age, but I think it’s such a fun people watching spot to grab a drink either way.
+So if you’re thinking it’s not for you, maybe plan to hit a quieter bar and feel it out.
 I really enjoyed Happy Bar which was a little reggae bar down a smaller alley — it had great live music and chill vibes in comparison to the rest of the street!

 Pak Khlong Talat is a wholesale flower market in Bangkok.
-While one may not think to visit this when visiting the city, I loved coming here.
+While one may not think to add this to your must visit places to visit in Bangkok, I absolutely loved walking through here.
 I actually went as a part of my food tour, but you can go whenever.
 There are beautiful flowers everywhere for extremely cheap prices.

 Warning: Watch out for the buggies running products through the market, if you don’t move — they will hit you!
 So just keep an eye out, which personally I felt like it made it more fun.